Guide to Buying a Digital Camera

 5. If you are a serious hobbyist or aspiring to be a professional then your safest bets are cameras made by Canon, Nikon and Sony and possibly Fuji.

 6. If you can't afford the latest new equipment then late model excellent condition used equipment is almost always available (check ebay) and a good option.

 7. With all else being equal, cameras with larger image sensors are generally preferable (they have better image quality compared) to cameras with smaller image sensors.

-9. If all else is equal then only pay extra for a camera that can shoot RAW images if you realistically think that you will spend the time required to edit these images in Photoshop or Lightroom (and the time necessary to learn how to properly use these software applications).
+9. If all else is equal then only pay extra for a camera that can shoot RAW images if you realistically think that you will spend the time required to edit these images in Capture One, Photoshop or Lightroom (and the time necessary to learn how to properly use these software applications).